Keizan: Youth and Zen-training

 Keizan first became a novice, at the age of eight, at Eihei-ji, under the tutelage of Gikai, and he was formally ordained at age thirteen by Koun Ejō.
-He reached the stage of "non-backsliding" while training with Jakuen, and received dharma transmission from Tettsū Gikai at the age of thirty-two.
-All of this was recorded in his autobiography; he was the first Japanese Zen monk to describe his own life.
+He reached the stage of "non-backsliding" while training with Jakuen, and received dharma transmission from Tettsū Gikai at the age of thirty-two, according to his autobiography; he was the first Japanese Zen monk to describe his own life.

 Sōji-ji

-While Keizan is often spoken of as the fourth-generation Dharma heir of Dōgen, many English sources erroneously assume that Keizan held the abbacy of Eihei-ji—but he never did so: the fourth-generation abbot of Eihei-ji was Giun, who replaced Gikai after the latter was forced out of Eihei-ji in what is known as the sandai sōron.
-Keizan did succeed Gikai as the second abbot of Daijō-ji, in present-day Kanazawa.
+Keizan succeeded Gikai as the second abbot of Daijō-ji, in present-day Kanazawa.